No results for ""

 Expand React code sample

-You can bootstrap flags into the React Web SDK the same way you bootstrap flags into the JavaScript client.
+You can bootstrap flags into the React Web SDK the same way you bootstrap flags into the JavaScript SDK: by setting bootstrap in the options included when you initialize the LDClient.
+To learn how, read JavaScript, above.